History of Poland during the Jagiellonian dynasty: Science

 Polish science reached its culmination in the first half of the 16th century, in which the medieval point of view was criticized and more rational explanations were formulated.
 Copernicus' De revolutionibus orbium coelestium, published in Nuremberg in 1543, shook up the traditional value system extended into an understanding of the physical universe, doing away with its Christianity-adopted Ptolemaic anthropocentric model and setting free the explosion of scientific inquiry.
 Generally the prominent scientists of the period resided in many different regions of the country, and increasingly, the majority were of urban, rather than noble origin.

 Nicolaus Copernicus, a son of a Toruń trader from Kraków, made many contributions to science and the arts.
 His scientific creativity was inspired at the University of Kraków, at the institution's height; he also studied at Italian universities later.
 Copernicus wrote Latin poetry, developed an economic theory, functioned as a cleric-administrator, political activist in Prussian sejmiks, and led the defense of Olsztyn against the forces of Albrecht Hohenzollern.
 As an astronomer, he worked on his scientific theory for many years at Frombork, where he died.

 Josephus Struthius became famous as a physician and medical researcher.
 Bernard Wapowski was a pioneer of Polish cartography.
 Maciej Miechowita, a rector at the Cracow Academy, published in 1517 Tractatus de duabus Sarmatiis, a treatise on the geography of the East, an area in which Polish investigators provided first-hand expertise for the rest of Europe.

 Andrzej Frycz Modrzewski was one of the greatest theorists of political thought in Renaissance Europe.
 His most famous work, On the Improvement of the Commonwealth, was published in Kraków in 1551.
 Modrzewski criticized the feudal societal relations and proposed broad realistic reforms.
 He postulated that all social classes should be subjected to the law to the same degree, and wanted to moderate the existing inequities.
 Modrzewski, an influential and often translated author, was a passionate proponent of the peaceful resolution of international conflicts.
 Bishop Wawrzyniec Goślicki (Goslicius), who wrote and published in 1568 a study entitled De optimo senatore (The Counsellor in the 1598 English translation), was another popular and influential in the West political thinker.

 Historian Marcin Kromer wrote De origine et rebus gestis Polonorum (On the origin and deeds of Poles) in 1555 and in 1577 Polonia, a treatise highly regarded in Europe.
-Marcin Bielski's Chronicle of the Whole World, a universal history, was written ca. 1550.
+Marcin Bielski's Chronicle of the Whole World, a universal history, was written in about 1550.
 The chronicle of Maciej Stryjkowski (1582) covered the history of Eastern Europe.